AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 righteous, they are to be removed thence to \"a life eternal for immortals.\"[^190]

-Augustine[^191] cited the famous acrostic on the Savior\'s name as a proof that the Sibyl foretold the coming of Jesus.
-And it is curious to note that in his "City of God," when stating that certain \"merciful doctors\" denied the eternity of punishment, he gives the same reasons they assign for their belief that the Sibyl names.
+**Augustine**[^191] cited the famous acrostic on the Savior\'s name as a proof that the Sibyl foretold the coming of Jesus.
+And it is curious to note that in his *City of God*, when stating that certain \"merciful doctors\" denied the eternity of punishment, he gives the same reasons they assign for their belief that the Sibyl names.
 He quotes the
 \"merciful doctors\" as saying that Christians in this world possess the disposition to forgive their enemies that they will not lay aside those traits at death, but will pity, forgive, and pray for the wicked.
-The redeemed will unite in this prayer and will not God feel pity, and answer the prayer in which all the saved unite?
-Augustine presents these unanswerable objections, and devotes many pages to a very feeble reply to them.
+The redeemed will unite in this prayer and will not God feel pity, and answer the prayer in which all the saved unite? **Augustine** presents these unanswerable objections and devotes many pages to a very feeble reply to them.

-So fully did the Christians of the First Century recognize the
-\"Oracles,\" and appeal to them, that they were frequently styled the Sibylists.
-Celsus applied the word to them, and Origen, though he accepted the Sibyl\'s teachings concerning destiny, objected that the term was not justly applied.
+So fully did the Christians of the First Century recognize the *Oracles*, and appeal to them, that they were frequently styled the Sibylists.
+Celsus applied the word to them, and **Origen**, though he accepted the Sibyl\'s teachings concerning destiny, objected that the term was not justly applied.
 This he does in *Against Celsius* V. 61.

-Clement of Alexandria not only calls the Sibyl a prophetess, but her
-\"Oracles\" a saving hymn.
+**Clement of Alexandria** not only calls the Sibyl a prophetess, but her *Oracles* a saving hymn.

-Lactantius cited fifty passages from the Sibyl in his evidences of Christianity.
+**Lactantius** cited fifty passages from the Sibyl in his evidences of Christianity.

-No book, not even the New Testament, exerted a wider influence on the first centuries of the church, than the \"Sibylline Oracles.\"
+No book, not even the New Testament, exerted a wider influence on the first centuries of the church, than the *Sibylline Oracles*.

-Quite a literature of the subject exists in the periodical publications of the past few years, but there are very few references to the Universalism of the \"Oracles.\" The \"Edinburgh Review\" (July, 1867) is an exception.
-It states that the \"Oracles\" declare \"the Origenist belief of a universal restoration (V. 33) of all men, even to the unjust, and the devils themselves.\" The \"Oracles\" are especially valuable in showing the opinions of the first Christians after the apostles, and, as they aim to convert Pagans to Christ, and employ this doctrine as one of the weapons, it must at that time have been considered a prominent Christian tenet, and the candid student is forced to conclude that they give expression to the prevalent opinion of those days on the subject of human destiny.
+Quite a literature of the subject exists in the periodical publications of the past few years, but there are very few references to the Universalism of the *Oracles*.
+The *Edinburgh Review* (July, 1867) is an exception.
+It states that the *Oracles* declare \"the Origenist belief of a universal restoration (V. 33) of all men, even to the unjust, and the devils themselves.\" The *Oracles* are especially valuable in showing the opinions of the first Christians after the apostles, and, as they aim to convert Pagans to Christ, and employ this doctrine as one of the weapons, it must at that time have been considered a prominent Christian tenet, and the candid student is forced to conclude that they give expression to the prevalent opinion of those days on the subject of human destiny.

-The reader must not fail to observe that the \"Sibylline Oracles\" explicitly state the deliverance of the damned from the torments of hell.
+The reader must not fail to observe that the *Sibylline Oracles* explicitly state the deliverance of the damned from the torments of hell.
 They repeatedly call the suffering everlasting, even \"immortal,\" yet declare that it shall end in the restoration of the lost.